 Native Byzantine cavalry, once the pride and principal strike force of any field army, numbered perhaps 12,000 total for both the Asian and European forces in this period.
 These were divided into regiments 300-500 strong, called allagion.

 Gone were the soldier-farmers who formed the regiments of the old themata system.
 In the post-Manzikert army provinces were home to small professional regiments (possibly raised locally), called tagma.
-Most prominent among these were the tagma of of Macedonia, Thrace and Thessaly; areas least affected by the Turkish advances in post-Manzikert Anatolia.
-By 1176, Byzantine recruiting of native cavalry in Asia had recovered enough that Manuel was able to field Anatolian tagma to serve as part of a division of the army for his campaign to recapture Iconium, listed in the sources “the eastern and western tagmata.”
+Most prominent among these were the tagma of of Macedonia, Thrace and Thessaly; the areas least affected by the Turkish advances in post-Manzikert Anatolia.
+By 1176, Byzantine recruiting of native cavalry in Asia had recovered enough over the previous century that Manuel was able to field Anatolian tagma to serve as part of a division of the army for his campaign to recapture Iconium, listed in the sources “the eastern (alongside the western) tagmata.”

 The Varangian Guard were the only one of these regiments that predated Manzikert.
 Originally comprised of Scandinavian or Russ warriors, its ranks were increasingly filled with Englishmen in the 12th century.
 This trend began after the Norman Conquest of England, as the Anglo-Saxon warrior class fled their homeland to find new homes and service under the Byzantine emperors.
 By the reign of Manuel this had become for the Norman and Angevin kings of England something of a pressure-release, a way of finding useful employment elsewhere for an otherwise troublesome under-class of warriors.